Guaranteed-Rate/GuaranteedRate.Sextant/README.md

 ```

-- An example usage of the `Logger` in action can be found in [LoggingTestRig](LoggingTestRig/Program.cs)
+- An example usage of `Logger` in action can be found in [LoggingTestRig](LoggingTestRig/Program.cs)

-### Datadog
+### Loggly

-**DatadogReporter** is an asynchronous web client that sends series data directly to datadog's RESTful interface.
+**LogglyLogAppender** is an asynchronous web client that sends data directly to Loggly's RESTful interface.
-The `DatadogReporter` is built on top of [**AsyncEventReporter**](#asynceventreporter) and will run in a separate thread
+The `LogglyLogAppender` is built on top of [**AsyncEventReporter**](#asynceventreporter) and will run in a separate thread
 freeing your application main thread to continue with other work.

-- An example usage of the `DatadogReporter` in isolation can be found in [GuaranteedRate.Sextant.Integration.Tests](GuaranteedRate.Sextant.Integration.Tests/Metrics/Datadog/DatadogReporterIntegrationTests.cs)
+- An example usage of the `LogglyLogAppender` in isolation can be found in [GuaranteedRate.Sextant.Integration.Tests](GuaranteedRate.Sextant.Integration.Tests/Logging/Loggly/LogglyLogAppenderIntegrationTests.cs)
-- An example usage of the `DatadogReporter` as a reporter attached to Logger can be found in [LoggingTestRig](LoggingTestRig/Program.cs)
+- An example usage of the `LogglyLogAppender` as a log appender attached to Logger can be found in [LoggingTestRig](LoggingTestRig/Program.cs)

-### Loggly

-**Loggly** is a lightweight wrapper around **AsyncEventReporter** that gives a basic logger experience.
-Under the covers it is sending data to Loggly via their REST interface.

-You can't use the _log4net_ because it conflicts in some way with Encompass.

-The client provides some common approximations of standard logging methods.
-We can expand as needed over time.

 Example: